Tuesday, March 22, 2022

 If you happen to play bass, you know that the strings are kind of expensive.
 They also hardly ever break, and if they do, then congratulations, you may already be a punk rocker.
 Breaking bass strings is hardcore.

 A long time ago, a good friend of mine told me that if you take the strings off and put them in a pot of boiling water for a few minutes and then put them back on, they will be as good as new.
 This really does work.
 I have gone years without actually changing the strings on my bass just by boiling them every once in a while.
 Just make sure they're dry before you put them back on.
-Water and frat dudes are a string instrument's worst enemies.
+Water and obnoxious assholes are a string instrument's worst enemies.

 Tip #4: Clean your guitar strings and you won't have to change them as often.